Can the Electoral College Reverse the Results of an Election?

 As we have written about before, in about half the states plus Washington, D.C., electors are required to vote for their state’s popular vote winner—some states to the point that any attempt to defy this would forfeit the elector’s position.
 They’re extreme, but in the controversial 1952 Ray v.
 Blair case, the Supreme Court ruled that requiring pledges from electors to vote for a particular candidate was constitutional.
 But the question that remains unanswered is whether any punishment for breaking those pledges is constitutional.
 It’s never mattered, but would quickly become a critical issue if electors defected en masse.

-Others say that because Hillary Clinton has already conceded, this strategy wouldn’t work.
+Regarding the 2016 election, others say that because Hillary Clinton had already conceded, this strategy wouldn’t have worked.
 But there’s no requirement that an elector vote for a viable candidate.
 In 1976, one of the electors voted for Ronald Reagan, who hadn’t even won his party’s primary.
 In 1956, another elector voted for a local circuit court judge rather than Adlai Stevenson.

 A stronger issue standing in the way is how electors are chosen.
 Generally, in spring and summer, each state’s political parties nominate a slate of electors from a list of party faithful.
 Any attempt to get defections would require electors to go against a party that chose them specifically for their loyalty.